 After living in the Washington, D.C. area (Frederick, MD) for 25 years, where I raised a family, I moved to Atlanta 14 years ago, and now live in a little house with a purple door in a little woods.
 I married musician/composer Jim Pearce 12 years ago.
 You can hear Jim profiled by Susan Stamberg at NPR right here.

 I use Pinterest as a visual resource for my books.
 You’ll find primary source material for my books archived here, including playlists for COUNTDOWN and REVOLUTION.

 Visiting Spring Ridge Elementary School (video).

-#47chapters47songs #teachingAnthem1969 a long line of cakes Anthem Anthem1969 Aurora County blogging call-out culture cancel culture diversity elvis presley family finding stories freedom summer going to work good garden of peas housekeeping influences inspiration love ruby lavender memories ownvoices personal narrative writing picture books playlistAnthem1969 preparing for the new website process promotion recommended reading reflections research second half of life social justice social media summer reading 2019 the kent state project the lost cause project The Sixties Project TheSixtiesTrilogy the sixties trilogy the story behind the story the summer reading project the writing process white privilege work in progress
+#47chapters47songs #teachingAnthem1969 #teachingCountdown1962 #teachingkentstate #teachingRevolution1964 a long line of cakes anchor post Anthem Anthem1969 Aurora County blogging BOBBY books in the time of corona bookstores diversity diversity and my books each little bird that sings family freedom summer housekeeping influences inspiration life in the time of corona love ruby lavender memories personal narrative writing picture books playlistAnthem1969 preparing for the new website process reading in the time of corona research Robert F. Kennedy summer reading 2019 teaching diversity teaching kent state the aurora county all-stars the aurora county novels the kent state project the kent state project #thekentstateproject The Sixties Project TheSixtiesTrilogy the sixties trilogy the summer reading project the writing process